zotonic/zotonic/doc/tutorials/preinstall.rst

 Currently, Zotonic is not officially supported on the Windows platform.
-However, the main dependencies Erlang, PostgreSQL and ImageMagick do work on Windows, so, if you're adventurous, it should be possible to get it running.
+However, the main dependencies Erlang, PostgreSQL and ImageMagick do work on Windows, so, if you’re adventurous, it should be possible to get it running.

 We have included user-contributed ``start.cmd`` and ``build.cmd``